-Sarah Goldstein is Chair of the Labor and Employment Group and a partner in the Employment Litigation practice.
+Sarah Goldstein is Co-Chair of the Labor and Employment Group and a partner in the Employment Litigation practice.
 She represents organizations of all sizes in employment-related matters and advises companies on proactive compliance with employment and wage and hour laws.
 Sarah is an experienced trial lawyer in both the Federal and California Superior Courts, with a focus on harassment, wrongful termination, retaliation, discrimination, and wage and hour matters.

 Her litigation practice includes defending employment actions under the Fair Employment and Housing Act including gender, pregnancy, race, ancestry, color, religion, age, national origin, sexual orientation, disability, wrongful termination claims, whistleblower claims, wage and hour claims, and retaliation matters.
 Sarah also represents employers in administrative actions before the U.S. Equal Employment Opportunity Commission, U.S. Department of Labor and the Department of Fair Employment and Housing.